ibm-cloud-docs/dr-automation-powervs/commands-ksys.md

 Region: us-east
 Workspaces: VMRM-wdc
 ActiveWorkgroups: Maheshwari_WG, SivaKrishna_WG, vmrm_dev_01_WG

-**Note**: Active means which site the VMs in host_group/workgroup are running, HG/WG are only active on one site at a time
 ```

-By default, the replication type of the site is async.
+> **Note**: Active means which site the VMs in host_group/workgroup are running, wg can be active on both sites.

 ### To discover a site:
 {: #site}